zitterbewegung/Saati/README.md

 satti
 ==============================

-A modular and extendable meta virtual assistant.
+A theraputic virtual agent to decrease anxiety of social interactions.

 Development log below: